Rights of Stockholders in Corporations

 Some states have a body of case law governing corporations, while other states have adopted the Uniform Business Corporations Act or the Model Business Corporation Act.

 If you need help with understanding corporate shareholder rights, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.